dlk3/particle/powerMonitor/README.md

     $ curl --header "Content-Type: application/json" -d '{"address":"email@address.one","message":"testing the flow"}' http://localhost:1880/sendMail</pre>

 Stop the local Docker container.

+There is no persistance store associated with this container, so we will turn off the Node-RED admin/edit UI altogether.
+Edit the settings.js file in the data directory and set <code>httpAdminRoot: false,</code>.

 Build a "sendMailService" Docker container image using the Dockerfile in the nodered.docker directory of this project.
 It will include the flows.json file that was created in the previous step.
 Adjust the "COPY" step in the Dockerfile if necessary, to copy from the correct local directory.